The 'Dirty Shot'. Absinthe, tequila and chili powder.

 In Dawson City, in Yukon Territory, Canada, there's a bar in the Downtown Hotel which serves a drink called the Sourtoe Cocktail, which is basically any alcoholic drink... with an amputated toe floating in it, usually donated by a victim of severe frostbite.
 The toe must touch the lips of the drinker for them to qualify as a member of the Sourtoe Cocktail Club.

-The barman also has the unenviable task of going out to get another toe, as there have been cases of drinkers accidentally swallowing the toe.
+The barman also has the unenviable task of going out to get another toe every once in a while, as there have been cases of drinkers accidentally swallowing the toe.

 "Kehlenschneider" ("throat-cutter") is a German 80% chili schnapps with a 400,000 Scoville rating.